Vat Phou

-Vat Phou (or Vat Phu; ວັດພູ [wāt pʰúː] temple-mountain) is a ruined Khmer Hindu temple complex in southern Laos and one of the oldest places of worship in Southeast Asia.
-It is at the base of mount Phou Khao, some 6 km from the Mekong in Champasak Province.
+Vat Phou (or Vat Phu; ວັດພູ [wāt pʰúː] temple-mountain) is a ruined Khmer-Hindu temple complex in southern Laos and one of the oldest places of worship in Southeast Asia.
+It is at the base of mount Phou Khao, some 6 km from the Mekong in Champasak province.

-There was a sanctuary on the site centred on a sacred spring and an offering place for a mighty tutelary sprit dating back to pre-historic times.
-The first megalithic stone structures had been built probably as early as the second century BCE, consisting of two stone cells, a carving of a crocodile, a serpent stairs and several offering platforms.
+There was a sanctuary on the site, centred on a sacred spring and an offering place for a mighty tutelary sprit dating back to pre-historic times.
+The first megalithic stone structures had been built probably as early as the second century BCE, consisting of two stone cells, a carving of a crocodile, serpent stairs, and several offering platforms.
 One of the first pre-Angkor brick buildings onsite was erected in the early 7th century and became the focus of all consequent building activities.
-Most of the other surviving buildings date from the Angkor period in the 11th to 13th centuries.
+Most of the other surviving buildings date from the Angkor period, in the 11th—13th centuries.